Ufouria: The Saga: Gameplay and premise

-Development
+Development and release

 Ufouria: The Saga, known as Hebereke in Japan, was developed at the Tokyo division of Sunsoft during a period where software houses needed a mascot to represent them.
 Masahito Nomura, who previously worked on Journey to Silius (1990), served as the game's main programmer.
 The soundtrack was composed by Naoki Kodaka.
 It was designed by Ryōji Uchimichi, who also created the characters.
 According to Sunsoft member Atsushi Sakai, Sunsoft wanted to establish its characters and decided to spawn Hebereke into a franchise due to their lack of series, with each entry featuring a completely different playstyle.
 The game was first released in Japan by Sunsoft as Hebereke for the Family Computer on September 20, 1991, with plans for an international release underway.
 It was previewed in Electronic Gaming Monthly and Nintendo Power, showcased in playable state to attendees at the 1991 WCES in North America, reviewed by GamePro and VideoGames & Computer Entertainment, and planned for a fall 1991 launch.
 However, plans for a North American localization were cancelled.
 David Siller, Sunsoft of America's former vice president of development, claimed that the company's managers felt the game's characters were too "strange or quirky" compared to cartoons by The Walt Disney Company and Warner Brothers, with Gimmick! also suffering the same fate.
 However, Siller stated that both titles most likely could have been commercial successes.

 Ufouria was released in Europe on November 19, 1992.
 This iteration had some alterations when compared with the original Japanese release such as a different story, characters' names and sprites being changed, and bird enemies dropping weights instead of feces.
 As the European cartridge is encoded for PAL regions, the game exhibits faster music when played on a North American (NTSC) Nintendo Entertainment System.
 Because of a limited release, this version is harder to find and more expensive than earlier European NES titles, becoming a rare collector's item that commands high prices on the secondary game collecting market.
 It was also released in Australia in 1992.
 On June 25, 1994, its soundtrack was included with the soundtracks of three other titles in the Hebereke series and Gimmick!, all in one album titled Takusan Hebereke, published by Datam Polystar and distributed by PolyGram in Japan.
 The original Japanese version received an English fan translation in 2013.
 The game's soundtrack was also included with the soundtracks of two Hebereke titles and Gimmick! in the album Sunsoft Music Collection Vol.3, published by Wave Master also in Japan on November 30, 2011.
 An NTSC prototype ROM has since been leaked online, which has several differences compared with the final version.